tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/MainReport.md

 - Selecting the correct emission rate to create a sustainable monetary policy is an important decision.
 Care should be taken to ensure that the right balance is found between being an SoV and/or an MoE.
-- Weighing the benefits and potential issues of being ASIC friendly compared to ASIC resistant need to be carefully evaluated.
+- Weighing the benefits and potential issues of being ASIC friendly compared to ASIC resistant needs to be carefully evaluated.
 - Tools such as SafeCurves can be used to select a secure elliptic curve for an application.
 Cryptographic curves with even potential security vulnerabilities should rather be ignored.